Water Quality Improvements

 Since the approval of the TMDL, Ecology and the SCD have worked with agencies and organizations to develop an implementation plan outlining what needs to occur to meet water quality targets in the watershed and various commitments to the effort.
 Ecology published the final plan and sent a copy to EPA on May 13, 2011.

 Hangman Creek also has dissolved oxygen and pH impairments which are typically the result of excess nutrients like nitrogen and phosphorus.
 Ecology collected water quality data on dissolved oxygen, pH, and nutrients in the watershed.
-This data will be used to develop a separate TMDL to address these parameters when resources become available.
-To find out more information on the Hangman Creek TMDL projects, click here to get to Ecology's web site.
+These data will be used to develop a separate TMDL to address these parameters when resources become available.
+To find out more information on the Hangman Creek TMDL projects, visit Ecology’s web site.

 Little Spokane River TMDL

 To address water quality problems in the Washington portion of the Little Spokane River watershed, Ecology and the SCD worked together on the water quality improvement project called a TMDL.
 The Little Spokane River Watershed TMDL focused on fecal coliform bacteria, temperature, and turbidity issues.
 Ecology submitted the final TMDL to EPA for approval in February 2012.
 EPA approved the TMDL in April 2012.
-To find out more information on the Little Spokane River Watershed TMDL, click here to get to Ecology's web site.
+To find out more information on the Little Spokane River Watershed TMDL, visit Ecology’s web site.
+Ecology is currently in the process of working on an additional TMDL to address dissolved oxygen and pH impairments on the Little Spokane River (Ecology 2012).